Anna-exe/match-pairs/README.md

     - Individuals who love ambient music that is giving an immersive experience while playing the game

 * As a user, I would expect:
-    - Undestanding what is this website about from first seconds
+    - Understanding what is this website about from first seconds
     - Design that would please the eye
     - Understand the rules of game quickly
     - Game to be easy to start
     - Easy to manipulate throughout the game
-    - Recieve a reward message on competition
+    - Receive a reward message on competition
     - Button to restart a game

 * Wireframe